anabakh/Let-s-Bee-Friends-SMP/README.md

 -We have big ambitions and planning to constantly update and support “Let’s Bee Friends SMP” for a very long time.

-We hope you will have a great time and remember that it’s only the beginning of something huge.

 Rules:

 -Treat all members with respect and friendliness.
 Harassment, bullying, or any kind of toxicity is absolutely not allowed